-Persons enjoying temporary protection will, for the first three years, receive the same benefits as asylum seekers (see Section 1 of the Act on reception of asylum seekers among others (1994:371).
-This includes a daily allowance and a special reimbursement in cases of a particular need (cf. Sections 13-19 and Sections 4, 5, 6 and 7 in the Regulation on the reception of asylum seekers and others (1994:361)).
+Persons enjoying temporary protection will, for the first three years, receive the same benefits as asylum seekers (see Section 1 of the Act on Reception of Asylum Seekers among Others.
+This includes a daily allowance and a special reimbursement in cases of a particular need (cf. Sections 13-19 and Sections 4, 5, 6 and 7 in the Recupition on the Reception of Asylum Seekers among Others.

 Furthermore, the persons concerned are also eligible for housing benefits.
-As of 1 July 2022, the municipalities are responsible (before it was the Migration Agency) for arranging housing for those people who have a residence permit under the Temporary Protection Directive and who currently live in one of the Swedish Migration Agency's accommodations (Sections 3 and 3b of the Act on reception of asylum seekers among others (1994:371)).
+As of 1 July 2022, the municipalities are responsible (before it was the Migration Agency) for arranging housing for those people who have a residence permit under the Temporary Protection Directive and who currently live in one of the Swedish Migration Agency's accommodations (Sections 3 and 3b of the Act on Reception of Asylum Seekers among

+Others.
 This only applies to those who have been granted a residence permit and who have received the Swedish Migration Agency's help with housing.
 The municipality is not responsible for arranging housing for those who have not themselves asked the Swedish Migration Agency for help with a place to live.

-In order for all of Sweden's 290 municipalities to share responsibility, many people who currently live in housing provided by the Swedish Migration Agency will need to move from a municipality where many people with residence permits live according to the Temporary Protection Directive, to a municipality where fewer people live.
+For all of Sweden's 290 municipalities to share responsibility, many people who currently live in housing provided by the Swedish Migration Agency will need to move from a municipality where many people with residence permits live according to the Temporary Protection Directive, to a municipality where fewer people live.

-As for medical care, Act (2008:344) on healthcare for asylum seekers and others states that there is a right to urgent health care.
-Once such persons have received residence permit under the Temporary Protection Directive, a free health exam is offered.
+As for medical care, the Act on Healthcare for Asylum Seekers and Others states that there is a right to urgent health care.
+Once such persons have received a residence permit under the Temporary Protection Directive, a free health exam is offered.
 The fees for healthcare for those who have protection under the Temporary Protection Directive are listed here.
 Types of benefits:

-- obstetric care
+- obstetric care,

-- abortion care
+- abortion care,

-- contraceptive counselling
+- contraceptive counselling,

-- maternal health care and
+- maternal health care and,

-- ▶ care provided under the Communicable Diseases Act (a law intended to prevent the spread of infectious diseases).
+- care provided under the Communicable Diseases Act (a law intended to prevent the spread of infectious diseases).